gitlabhq/gitlabhq/doc/development/background_migrations.md

 ```

 ## Cleaning Up

+>**Note:**
+Cleaning up any remaining background migrations _must_ be done in either a major
+or minor release, you _must not_ do this in a patch release.

 Because background migrations can take a long time you can't immediately clean
 things up after scheduling them.
 For example, you can't drop a column that's